 Average Farm Size

-Although these decreases may seem significant, when taken into perspective of the distribution of farms for the entire state of Massachusetts, these decreases barely made a difference.
-The proportions of farms by size stayed nearly the same from 2007 to 2012.
-For example, farms of 1,000 acres or more increased in number by 14 percent, but changed very little when considered as a percentage of the total number of farms in the state (0.36 percent in 2007 compared to 0.41 percent in 2012.)
-The number of farms in the 500 to 999 acre size class declined by about 10 percent but still represents about 1 percent of all Massachusetts farms.
+Although these decreases may seem significant, they do not impact the overall distribution of farm sizes in the state of Massachusetts.
+The proportions of farms by size stayed nearly the same from 2002 to 2017.
+For example, farms of 1,000 acres or more decreased in number by 27.3 percent, but changed very little when considered as a percentage of the total number of farms in the state (0.54 percent in 2002 compared to 0.33 percent in 2002.)
+The number of farms in the 500 to 999 acre size class declined by about 29 percent but still represents about 1-2 percent of all Massachusetts farms.
+The number of farms in the 10 to 49 acre category have fluctuated somewhat between 2002 and 2017, but continue to represent between 35 percent and 37 percent of all farms.
 The same is true across other categories of farms.
 While we saw changes in numbers, the percentages remained fairly constant, which can be seen by the distributions shown in Figure 3.3.